iyyel/fio/README.md

 * Bang (Many-to-one messaging)
 * Spawn (Spawning time of fibers)

-The benchmarks can be through the following command line options:
+The benchmarks can be given the following command line options:

 ```
 OPTIONS: